ptomulik/github-list-releases-action/README.md

 The range of entries to be returned.

-Determines the range of entries to be sliceed after sorting.
+Determines the range of entries to be sliced after sorting.

 **Examples**: